capybar3r/snake/README.md

 # Snake (game)
-The classical snake game #Python
+The classical snake game implemented with Python.

 Here you see a simple snake implementation with turtle.
 Feel free to clone it!